ignatiusmb/aubade/workspace/content/libretto/+article.md

 - **Code block info string** \
   The first word after the opening fence is interpreted as a language identifier.
 In HTML, it is set as `data-language` on the `<pre>` element.

+- **Tables** \
+  Tables require leading and trailing pipes on each row.
+A delimiter row of dashes with optional colons is mandatory.
+The row above the delimiter, if present, is treated as the header.
+If no header is given, at least one body row must follow.
+Whitespace around cell contents is trimmed.

 - **Leaf images** \
   Standalone images are rendered as block-level `<figure>`.
 If the image includes a title, it is placed in a `<figcaption>`.